Human (Death album): Background and release

 After the release of Spiritual Healing, band members Bill Andrews and Terry Butler embarked on a tour of Europe without frontman Chuck Schuldiner, who refused to go on tour due to what he perceived as poor organization.
 Their decision to tour without him would result in legal action brought by Schuldiner, and Schuldiner's decision to switch to using guest musicians on future releases.

 According to Guitar World, "Chuck had never needed an excuse to fight for his music.
 Now handed one, he responded with devastating force.
 Human, his followup to Spiritual Healing, was a calculated retaliation to his former bandmates, who claimed he was washed up; to the media, which painted him as a narcissistic monster; and to anyone deluded enough to believe his detractors.
 'This is much more than a record to me,' he told Metal Hammer’s Robert Heeg in the December 1991 issue.
 'It is a statement.
 It’s revenge.'"

 Bassist Steve Di Giorgio left after the recording of the album (though he would later return to record Individual Thought Patterns).
 He was replaced by Scott Carino, who toured with the band in 1991 and 1992.
 Carino also recorded additional bass overdub on "Cosmic Sea" after a couple of issues were discovered during the mixing stage.
 The rest of the song (including the bass solo) was recorded by Di Giorgio.

+The album was recorded at Morrisound Recording in Tampa, Florida and was produced by Scott Burns.